Skip to main content

 How functions work:

-This section provides an overview of how functions operate within your bot.
+This section provides an overview of how functions operate within your AI-agent.

 We will begin with basic examples and gradually move to more complex scenarios, allowing you to build up your knowledge and skills.